python-telegram-bot/ptbcontrib/ptbcontrib/username_to_chat_api/README.md

 This provides a wrapper for the [usernameToChatAPI](https://github.com/Poolitzer/usernameToChatAPI).
 The wrapper returns a `telegram.Chat` object like `telegram.Bot.get_chat` would, and takes care of the (request) logic in the background.

-The API uses an userbot in the background to obtain thew information for the Chat object, this is not possible with the plain HTTP bot API (and that is the reason why this API exists).
+The API uses an userbot in the background to obtain the information for the `Chat` object.
+This is not possible with the plain HTTP Bot API (and that is the reason why this API exists).
 ```python
 from ptbcontrib.username_to_chat_api import UsernameToChatAPI
 from telegram import Bot, error